Reverse Mortgage After Death questions on how to handle. by RALPH MILLER.

 It is the responsibility of the heirs to reply to the loan servicer with the intentions of keeping the property, selling it, or handing it over to the servicer.
 Here’s some advice for children of seniors for handling the reverse mortgage after death.

-In order to keep the property, the loan must be paid off.
+To keep the property, the loan must be paid off.
 The cost to pay off the loan is never more than 95% of the appraised value of the home, even if the loan amount is more.
 If the property is worth more than the amount owed, the heirs may choose to sell the home and keep the difference.

 If the home isn’t worth as much as the loan, the heirs may choose to sign a deed-in-lieu of foreclosure.
 This turns the house over to the lender, who will sell it to get their money back.
 If the loan balance exceeds the home’s value, then you won’t owe anything additional by choosing this option.